balart40/pointer-of-pointers-obsidian/DigitalLibrary/Books/The-Psychology-of-Money.md

 “minimizing future regret” is hard to rationalize on paper but easy to justify in real life.

 Neither rational or irrational ... reasonable.
+## Chapter 12 Surprise

+The most important events in historical data are the big outliers, the record-breaking events.

+1. You’ll likely miss the outlier events that move the needle the most.
+2. History can be a misleading guide to the future of the economy and stock market because it doesn’t account for structural changes that are relevant to today’s world.

+The correct lesson to learn from surprises is that the world is surprising.

+That doesn’t mean we should ignore history when thinking about money.
+But there’s an important nuance: The further back in history you look, the more general your takeaways should be.
+General things like people’s relationship to greed and fear, how they behave under stress, and how they respond to incentives tend to be stable in time.
+The history of money is useful for that kind of stuff.